beaker-project/beaker-project.org/dev/proposals/event-driven-scheduler.rst

 This proposal also covers a plan to better separate out time spent provisioning systems from the time spent executing user submitted tasks.
+(that part can, and probably will, be separated out and implemented before the rest of the probosal)

 Dependencies